Why learn Turkish

 Ankara, the country’s capital, is a major commercial hub at the crossroads of Asia and Europe.
 Cosmopolitan Istanbul, the largest city in both Turkey and Europe, is also a vital centre of trade and industry.

-Turkey’s modern outlook, membership with the North Atlantic Treaty Organisation, and geopolitical ties with Central Asia and the Middle East can serve to bridge gaps between East and West.
+Turkey’s modern outlook, membership with the North Atlantic Treaty Organization, and geopolitical ties with Central Asia and the Middle East can serve to bridge gaps between East and West.
 The country’s co-existent stance among different religious and ethnic groups can play a significant role in fostering peace, tolerance and cooperation among various factions.

 Knowing the language is a definite advantage to engage in socio-cultural exchanges and meaningful dialogue with native speakers in many countries.
 Learners of the language can share conversations and experiences with other international students as well.
 Students find Babbel an effective yet affordable alternative to learn and speak Turkish.
 Babbel’s proven system integrates a fun, interactive learning environment with a flexible multimedia platform and innovative technology.